FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

 config = MyConfig(backbone_config=BackboneBConfig(...), ...)
 config.build() # build model with backbone B
 ```
-The main advantage of the config system is when we need to save specific model version.
+The main advantage of the config system is when we need to save a specific model version.
 For instance, assume I have trained `MyModel` with `BackboneA` on dataset `X`.
-It's config will look like:
+Its config will look like this:

 ```python